RobertHeim/unfuddle2bitbucket/README.md

 Repository: https://github.com/RobertHeim/unfuddle2bitbucket

 ## WARNING

-This project is under development and there are no releases, yet!
-IT DOES NOT WORK, YET!
-DON'T USE IT!
+1. An import on Bitbucket removes ALL existing issues!

-Certain objects, such as usernames or comments, rely on foreign keys.
+2. Certain objects, such as usernames or comments, rely on foreign keys.
 During an import, Bitbucket silently uses NULL to replace any foreign keys that it cannot resolve (for example, a username that does not exist on Bitbucket).

-All, foreign keys are managed from the converter.
-However, a user named "unfuddleUser1" may exist on Bitbucket with another name, e.g. "bitbucketUser1".
+3. All, foreign keys are managed from the converter.
+However, a user at unfuddle named "unfuddleUser1" may exist on Bitbucket with another username, e.g. "bitbucketUser1".
 To convert the username, you can provide a *userMap*.
 See [USAGE.md](USAGE.md) for more information.
+If you forget to configure the config-file, **someoneelse on this planet** might get assigned to the issues!

 ## What is supported?